Le Hunte - Elliston

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Le Hunte - Elliston's approval levels have been significantly below the yearly average of 5, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Le Hunte - Elliston's approval levels have been slightly above the yearly average of 9, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?